-- deep brain tumors or residual tumor cells after surgery
+- residual tumor cells after surgery

 - pituitary tumors

 - arteriovenous malformations, which are tangled blood vessels that leak and disrupt your normal flow